What is my HS Code?

 Finding out how an FTA treats a particular product requires correct identification

 In all free trade agreements, products are identified by a system known as the Harmonized Commodity Description and Coding System.
 This is commonly known as the Harmonized System (HS).

 The HS consists of around 5000 six-digit product categories.
 Typically, countries sub-divide these categories further to eight digits or more.
 This means that the first six digits of an HS code will be common for all countries, however the digits following this may not be the same in all countries even if your product is the same.
 Ultimately, it is the importing country customs authority that determines if a product is correctly classified and certified at the time it arrives at the border.

 HS Codes only relate to Goods, and are not relevant for Services

 The FTA Portal currently shows 2012 HS codes, as agreed by Australia and its trading partners.
 However, 2017 HS codes are in the process of being updated for all FTAs and will be uploaded into the Portal as they are finalised by Australia and its trading partners.
 DFAT recommends that Portal users ascertain the HS codes being used by the country that they are seeking to import from or export to before making any business decisions.

-If you wish to look up a 2017 HS code, please check the concordances on the Department of Immigration and Border Protection website.
+If you wish to look up a 2017 HS code, please check the concordances on the Department of Home Affairs website.

 How to find out the HS Code applicable to your product?